GabbyWorld/all-time-high/README.md

 ---

 Thank you for checking out **All Time High**!
 We hope you enjoy using it as much as we enjoyed building it.
-Good luck at the hackathon!
+Let's revolutionize the Web3 space together!